bitnami/charts/bitnami/mean/README.md

 The MEAN stack is MongoDB, Express.js, Angular and Node.js.
 Because all components of the MEAN stack support programs written in JavaScript, MEAN applications can be written in one language for both server-side and client-side execution environments.

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)
-This Chart will be removed on 24 April 2019.
+This Chart will be removed in 15 days.
 Use instead the [Node Chart](https://github.com/bitnami/charts/tree/master/bitnami/node)

 ## TL;DR